 The Church is the heart of Christ’s continued work in the world.
 The formation and development of local, indigenous churches is at the center of all our activities.
 Though we serve in many different ways, and in different roles, our purpose remains the same.

-Our Apprentices and International Workers serve in four main types of ministries:
+Our International Workers serve in four main types of ministries:

 The development of local churches forms the heart and soul of what we see portrayed in the book of Acts.
 Today, we share the same commitment to send people who are called and equipped to do the same.
 Examples of church development roles include: church-planters, evangelists, international church staff, theological educators, leadership trainers, and workers in diaspora groups.